MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 - `welcome` - Enable or disable the welcome tutorial.
 - `library` - Enable or disable the Library tutorial.
-- `dossier` - Enable or disable the dossier tutorial.
+- `dossier` - Enable or disable the dashboard tutorial.
 - `notification` - Enable or disable the notification tutorial.

 If the welcome tutorial is enabled, the Library tutorial is also automatically enabled.